aerotoad/neboa/docs/guide/getting-started.md

 # Getting Started

-Starting using Nebra is very simple, and this guide will walk you through the process of installing it and the basics of its usage.
+Starting using Neboa is very simple, and this guide will walk you through the process of installing it and the basics of its usage.

 <div class="tip custom-block" style="padding-top: 8px">
-This guide assumes you are running Nebra in a <b>Node.js environment</b>.<br> Nebra is not meant to be used in a browser, and it will not work in one.
+This guide assumes you are running Neboa in a <b>Node.js environment</b>.<br> Neboa is not meant to be used in a browser, and it will not work in one.
 </div>

 ## Installation